Program132/HL/README.md

 # HytaleLoader

 **HytaleLoader** is a Java library designed to simplify the development of mods for the Hytale server.
-It provides an abstraction layer inspired by the Bukkit/Spigot API, allowing developers to create mods using annotations for event handling and command registration.
+It provides an abstraction layer inspired by the Bukkit/Spigot API, allowing developers to create mods using annotations for event handling and command registration and much more!

 ## ⚠️ Disclaimer